DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/configmap.md

     ![Fill ConfigMap](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/kairship/images/config02.png)

-3. Return to the list of multicloud configuration items, and the newly created one will be the first one by default.
+3. Return to the list of multicloud configmaps, and the newly created one will be the first one by default.
-   Click __⋮__ on the right side of the list to edit YAML, update, export and delete configuration items.
+   Click __┇__ on the right side of the list to edit YAML, update, export and delete configuration items.

     ![Update/Delete](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/kairship/images/config03.png)